 MS in Biomedical Informatics

-The MS in biomedical informatics at NYU Grossman School of Medicine’s Vilcek Institute of Graduate Biomedical Sciences sharpens students’ practical skills in basic science, translational science, and medical research.
+The MS in biomedical informatics at NYU Langone’s Vilcek Institute of Graduate Biomedical Sciences and NYU Grossman School of Medicine is a science, technology, engineering, and mathematics (STEM) program that sharpens students’ practical skills in basic science, translational science, and medical research.
 Our 12-month curriculum, which you can also complete on a part-time basis if you submit a request to do so as part of your application, produces professionals who can solve challenging biomedical problems.
 Request our MS in Biomedical Informatics eBook to learn more.

 As a student pursuing a master’s degree in biomedical informatics, you learn to create novel computational and quantitative methods and apply them to biomedical research.
 The vibrant scientific research community at NYU Langone and NYU Grossman School of Medicine offers you the chance to work with nationally and internationally recognized faculty researchers in our laboratories, institutes, and departments.
 You also have access to our in-house high-performance computing facility.